Quick Facts: Nick Kembel

 So we got rid of all our stuff, sold our apartment, then traveled around the world with our kids for 2.5 months.
 We then settled into our new home in Canada just before then COVID-19 pandemic broke out.
 Like most people in the travel industry, I lost all of my income practically overnight.

 Once we are able to again, we plan to maintain a close connection with Taiwan and spend part of every year there.
-Our kids our in a Mandarin bilingual school in Canada to continue learning Chinese, and our hearts are still very much in Taiwan.
+Our kids are in a Mandarin bilingual school in Canada to continue learning Chinese, and our hearts are still very much in Taiwan.

 I also continue to help travelers plan their trips to Taiwan via my free Taiwan Travel Planning Group.